 In April 2019, Equinox Gold closed a strategic investment with Mubadala Investment Company (Mubadala), the Government of Abu Dhabi's sovereign wealth fund, whereby Mubadala purchased \$130 million of convertible notes (the Notes) from Equinox Gold.
-The Notes have a 5-year term, bear interest at a fixed rate of 5% per year payable quarterly in arrears, and are convertible at the holder's option into Common Shares at a fixed conversion price of \$1.05 (\$5.25 on a post-Consolidation basis).
+The Notes have a 5-year term, bear interest at a fixed rate of 5% per year payable quarterly in arrears and are convertible at the holder's option into Common Shares at a fixed conversion price of \$1.05 (\$5.25 on a post-Consolidation basis).
 The Mubadala investment contemplates the potential issuance, on a post-Consolidation basis, of up to 24.7 million Common Shares, should the Notes be converted in full.
-Of the total gross proceeds of \$130 million, \$120 million was immediately available at closing and used to re-pay in full the \$85 million First Sprott Facility and the \$20 million Second Sprott Facility, to terminate the associated Aurizona production-linked payment obligation to Sprott and for certain other transaction fees and expenses.
+Of the total gross proceeds of \$130 million, \$120 million was immediately available at closing and used to re-pay in full a \$85 million credit facility between Equinox Gold and Sprott Private Resource Lending (Collector), LP (Sprott) and a \$20 million credit facility between Equinox Gold and Sprott, to terminate the associated Aurizona production-linked payment obligation to Sprott and for certain other transaction fees and expenses.
 Remaining proceeds from the Notes were released to the Company in late June 2019 upon the achievement of certain conditions.
 The Company and the holder of the Notes have certain early redemption and other rights as more particularly described in the Notes and associated debenture.
 Equinox Gold and Mubadala also entered into an agreement providing Mubadala, among certain other rights, standard non-dilution rights and the right to a nominee on the Company's Board.
-Equinox Gold appointed Mubadala's nominee, Mohamed Alsuwaidi, to the Company's Board subsequent to the Company's annual general meeting on May 1, 2019.
-On August 1, 2019, Tim Breen was appointed to the Company's Board as Mubadala's nominee following Mohamed Alsuwaidi's promotion to a different branch of the Mubadala group.
+Equinox Gold appointed Mubadala's nominee, Mohamed Alsuwaidi, to the Company's Board after the Company's annual general meeting on May 1, 2019.
+On August 1, 2019, Tim Breen replaced Mr. Alsuwaidi as Mubadala's nominee on the Company's Board.

-In April 2019, Equinox Gold also converted the \$100 million Scotia Facility into a new senior secured \$130 million corporate revolving credit facility (the Revolving Credit Facility) with the same syndicate of lenders led by The Bank of Nova Scotia.
+In April 2019, Equinox Gold also converted the \$100 million acquisition credit facility pursuant to a credit agreement dated October 30, 2018, between Solius AcquireCo Inc., Equinox Gold's wholly owned US subsidiary, and a syndicate of lenders lead by the Bank of Nova Scotia, into a new senior secured \$130 million corporate revolving credit facility (the Revolving Credit Facility) with the same syndicate of lenders led by The Bank of Nova Scotia.
 The Revolving Credit Facility was to mature on October 30, 2022, at which date it was to be repaid in full, and incurred interest at an annual rate of LIBOR plus 2.5% to 4%, subject to certain leverage ratios.
 Under the terms of the Revolving Credit Facility, \$100 million was immediately available at closing.
 The additional \$30 million was made available to the Company in late June 2019 upon the achievement of certain conditions.
 Equinox Gold also arranged a one-year, unsecured \$20 million revolving credit facility with the Company's Chairman, Ross Beaty, (the Beaty Facility) to provide short-term bridge financing that incurred interest at an annual rate of 8%.
 In October 2019, the principal and interest of the Beaty Facility was repaid.
-The Revolving Credit Facility was repaid in full in March 2020 as described further in the section entitled Recent Developments.
+The Revolving Credit Facility was repaid in full in March 2020.

-In May 2019, following the Mubadala investment, Pacific Road exercised its pre-existing non-dilution right related to an investment agreement dated May 7, 2015 and Equinox Gold issued approximately \$9.66 million in convertible notes to Pacific Road on the same terms as the Notes issued to Mubadala.
+In May 2019, following the Mubadala investment, Pacific Road Resources Funds (Pacific Road) exercised its preexisting non-dilution right related to an investment agreement dated May 7, 2015, and Equinox Gold issued approximately \$9.66 million in convertible notes to Pacific Road on the same terms as the Notes issued to Mubadala.